 Architectural Expressionism: A Revolution in Early 20th Century Architecture

-Historical Background and the Emergence of the Style
+Historical Background and Formation of the Style

 Ernst Ludwig Kirchner

-The term "expressionism," meaning "expression," first appeared in 1911 in the pages of the journal "Der Sturm," thanks to philosopher Worringer.
-This artistic movement gained official recognition following the publication of the exhibition catalog "Der Blaue Reiter" in 1912.
-Expressionism found particularly fertile ground in German-speaking countries.
+The term "Expressionism," meaning "expression," first appeared in 1911 in the pages of the magazine *Der Sturm*, thanks to philosopher Worringer.
+This artistic movement gained official recognition following the publication of the *Blue Rider* exhibition catalog in 1912.
+The Expressionist style found particularly fertile ground in German-speaking countries.

 Ernst Ludwig Kirchner.
 Self-Portrait with Model

-Technological Innovations and New Possibilities
+Technological Innovations and New Opportunities

-Innovations in Early 20th Century Construction
+Innovations in Construction in the Early 20th Century

 Material/Technology Impact on Architecture Examples of Application

-Steel frameworks Increased spans and building heights "Universum" Cinema
+Steel Frameworks Increased spans and building heights Universum Cinema

-Ribbon glazing New lighting possibilities Factory in Luckenwalde
+Ribbon Glazing New lighting possibilities Luckenwalde Factory

 Characteristics of Expressionist Architecture